-Time Activity / Main content 15 min Visualizing and understanding the message in the video See How Termites Inspired a Building That Can Cool Itself Decoder 35min Class divided in small groups:Identifies the animals mentioned in the video identify what did the animals mentioned inspired to build/construct 40 min 2.
-Short Presentation to the class of the findings - moment for dialogue/discussion about the importance of nature as an inspiration 3.
-In groups do research about other animals that Protect themselves from cold, how they do it and how it inspired man to create similar situations.
-4. Each group presents their research to the class.
+Time Activity / Main content 15 min Visualizing and understanding the message in the video See How Termites Inspired a Building That Can Cool Itself Decoder 35min Class divided in small groups: Identifies the animals mentioned in the video identify what did the animals mentioned inspired to build/construct 40 min Short Presentation to the class of the findings - moment for dialogue/discussion about the importance of nature as an inspiration In groups do research about other animals that Protect themselves from heat, how they do it and how it inspired man to create similar situations.
+Each group presents their research to the class.
 Summary: Biomimicry: Animals that inspire to cope with the Heat

-11 awesome technologies Inspired by animals 💥 😼
+11 awesome technologies Inspired by animals 🗶 ≪

-Title of activity: C7: The termite mound, a model of natural air conditioning video See How Termites Inspired a Building That Can Cool Itself | Decoder
+Title of activity: C7: The termite mound, a model of natural air conditioning